 The maximum contaminant levels for turbidity are applicable to both community water systems and non-community water systems using surface water sources in whole or in part.
 The requirements of this section apply to filtered systems until June 29, 1993.
-The requirements in this section apply to unfiltered systems that the Department has determined in writing pursuant to Part 10, must install filtration, until June 29, 1993, or until filtration is installed whichever is later.
+The requirements in this section apply to unfiltered systems that the Division has determined in writing pursuant to Part 10, must install filtration, until June 29, 1993, or until filtration is installed whichever is later.
 The maximum contaminant levels for turbidity in drinking water, measured at a representative entry point(s) to the distribution system, are:

-(a) One Nephelometric turbidity unit (NTU) as determined by a monthly average pursuant to sampling and analytical methods described hereinafter, except that five (5) or fewer NTU may be allowed if the supplier of water can demonstrate to the Department that higher turbidity does not do any of the following:

-(1) Interfere with disinfection;

-(2) Prevent maintenance of an effective disinfectant agent throughout the distribution system; or, consecutive days pursuant to turbidity sampling and analytical methods described hereinafter.
+- (a) One Nephelometric turbidity unit (NTU) as determined by a monthly average pursuant to sampling and analytical methods described hereinafter, except that five (5) or fewer NTU may be allowed if the supplier of water can demonstrate to the Division that higher turbidity does not do any of the following: - (1) Interfere with disinfection: - (2) Prevent maintenance of an effective disinfectant agent throughout the distribution system; or - (3) Interfere with microbiological determinations. - (b) Five (5) NTU based upon an average of two (2) consecutive days pursuant to turbidity sampling and analytical methods described hereinafter.